Mastectomy Surgery in Johnson City, TN

 - Axillary lymph node (nodes beneath the arm) dissection is performed

 - No muscles are removed from beneath the breast

-The radical mastectomy is the most extensive mastectomy procedure.
+Radical mastectomy is the most extensive mastectomy procedure.
 This is only done if the cancer has spread to the chest muscles under the breast.
-This procedure is rarely done, and modified radical mastectomy is usually done its place since it is less disfiguring.
+This procedure is rarely done, and modified radical mastectomy is usually done in its place since it is less disfiguring.

 Key points of a radical mastectomy:

 - This surgical procedure involves the removal of the entire breast, the lymph nodes under the arm, and the chest wall muscles under the breast.

 - Modified radical mastectomy is a more common procedure now.

 - However, for large tumors growing into the muscles under the breast, it may still be done.